ManeeshChiba/spicemark/README.md

 ### Cookware

-Indicate cookware by beginning the decorator with the a lowercase `c`.
+Indicate cookware by beginning the decorator with a lowercase `c`.

 ```
 {%c frying pan %}